xwmx/nb/README.md

 nb add example/demo/
 ```

-`nb` automatically creates any intermediate folders that don't
+`nb` automatically creates any intermediate folders as needed.
-already exist.

 Folders can be created using `add --type folder`: